 2. Purpose

-2.1 The aim of this guidance is to set out arrangements for the appropriate handling of declarations of interests within the JCC’s business, ensuring that the JCC operates within its SOs and the Standards of Behaviour Framework set by the Host Body.
+2.1 The aim of this guidance is to set out arrangements for the appropriate handling of declarations of interests within the JCC’s business, ensuring that the JCC operates within its SOs and the Host Body’s Values and Standards of Behaviour Framework .

-2.2 The Host Body’s Standards of Behaviour Policy aims to ensure that arrangements are in place to support employees to act in a manner that upholds the Standards of Behaviour Framework as well as setting out specific arrangements for the appropriate declarations of interests and acceptance / refusal and record of offers of Gifts, Hospitality or Sponsorship.
-The Policy also aims to capture public acceptability of behaviours of those working in the public sector so that the Health Board can be seen to have exemplary practice in this regard.
+2.2 The Host Body’s Values and Standards of Behaviour Framework aims to ensure that arrangements are in place to support employees to act in a manner that upholds Host Body’s Values and Standards of Behaviour Framework as well as setting out specific arrangements for the appropriate declarations of interests and acceptance / refusal and record of offers of Gifts, Hospitality or Sponsorship.
+The Policy also aims to capture public acceptability of behaviours of those working in the public sector so that the JCC can be seen to have exemplary practice in this regard.

 2.3 The JCC will discharge its collective duty for the population of Wales and any individual involved in making decisions that relate to JCC functions must act in accordance with this principle, rather than furthering direct or indirect financial, personal, professional or organisational interests.
 This also includes ensuring that Officer Members do not seek to achieve a greater benefit for the population of their respective Local Health Board over and above that of others.